Outsourcing Virtual Assistant

 - Virtual Assistants are inexpensive.

-Virtual Assistants are a more cost-effective alternative to hiring full-time employees.
-Most Virtual Assistants work as independent contractors, and their hourly rate may be significantly lower than that of a local employee, depending on where they live.
-For the same tasks and responsibilities, a Virtual Assistant in the Philippines, for example, will typically cost less than half of what a Virtual Assistant in North America costs.
+Virtual Assistants are a less expensive option than hiring full-time employees.
+Most Virtual Assistants operate as independent contractors and depending on where they live; their hourly rate may be much cheaper than that of a local employee.
+A Virtual Assistant in the Philippines, for example, will often cost less than half of what a Virtual Assistant in North America charges for the same jobs and duties.

 - You aren’t constrained by local talent (hire the best of the best)